 - Enroll your children in water safety or swim lessons.
 Knowing how to swim isn’t just good fun and exercise; it is a necessity living in Delaware’s water culture.
 Having introduced the concept of swim lessons over 100 years ago, the Y is “America’s Swim Instructor.”
 The YMCA of Delaware continues that tradition with Water Wise, their water safety initiative.
 Programs include Safety Around Water which helps youth and adults gain confidence around water with fun activities that teach safety and respect.
 From there, the Y offers all levels of swim lessons, from beginner to lifeguard training.
 In addition, Brandywine Y offers S.W.A.M.
 (Swimming With AutisM) for children and adults with autism spectrum disorder (ASD).
 Some area branches even offer SCUBA and snorkeling.
 This year YMCA of Delaware was awarded a grant that allows them to give swim lessons to hundreds of kids at free or reduced rates, including a district-wide partnership with the Red Clay School District where many third graders take swim lessons during their school day.

 The YMCA has programs for everybody.
 Take the first step to keeping your family safe.
 Click here to find out more about water safety programs at the YMCA of Delaware or call your local branch.

-With these practices, you can achieve the three goals the YMCA has for their water programs: have fun, be confident, stay safe.
+With these 6 ways to be safe around water, you can achieve the three goals the YMCA has for their water programs: have fun, be confident, stay safe.
 I’ll add another to the list—enjoy your Delaware summer.

 Contributed by: Jill Althouse-Wood